Summary of Product Characteristics Updated 24-Sep-2020 | Eli Lilly and Company Limited

 2. Choose a site for injection.

 3. Clean the skin as instructed.

 4. Stabilise the skin by spreading it or pinching up a large area.
 Insert the needle and inject as instructed.

 5. Pull the needle out and apply gentle pressure over the injection site for several seconds.
 Do not rub the area.

-6. Using the outer needle cap, unscrew the needle and dispose of it safely.
+6. Dispose of the syringe and needle safely.
+For an injection device use the outer needle cap, unscrew the needle and dispose of it safely.

-7. Use of injection sites should be rotated so that the same site is not used more than approximately once a month.
+7. Use of the injection sites should be rotated so that the same is not used more than approximately once a month.

 Any unused product or waste material should be disposed of in accordance with local requirements.

 Eli Lilly Nederland B.V., Papendorpseweg 83, 3528 BJ Utrecht, The Netherlands.

 Detailed information on this medicinal product is available on the website of the European Medicines Agency http://www.ema.europa.eu